Cyreexcs/UniPath-Android_Studio-App/README.md

 To further enhance user engagement, the app features a leaderboard highlighting professors with the highest average ratings and feedback.
 This leaderboard serves as a valuable resource for students seeking guidance on selecting courses and instructors.

-In essence, UniPath streamlines the academic journey by empowering students to make informed decisions through personalized course listings, insightful feedback, and a transparent rating system.
+In essence, UniPath streamlines the academic journey by empowering students to make informed decisions through personalized course listings, insightful feedback, and a transparent rating system

 ## Technologies Used